yuriha-chan/misskey/feat-chatroom.md

 ### 2.7 Room Ownership Model Shift
 Owners now get an explicit `chat_room_membership` record (previously they were implicitly a member without a DB row).
 This simplifies queries — all room membership queries check `hasLeft` uniformly.

+### 2.8 Frontend User Data Caching
+Since chat room is a place where limited number of participants are involved, the user data is not attched to the message.
+Instead, the client is responsible to receive user data independently and map on their own.

+### 2.9 Frontend Type Definitions
+There are additional frontend types defined separated from misskey-js definitions.
+There are six types: `NormalizedChatMessage` is a chat message with author and reaction users resolved (see 2.8).  `TimelineItem` is a discriminated union extending `ChatEvent` with join, leave, membershipUpdated, and roomArchived variants.
+This type represents all items that should be rendered in the chat room interface. `TrackedPoll` is a poll entity union carrying frontend-only lifecycle flags (`started`, `voted`).

+Three draft types (`ChatPollDraft`, `ChatSecretDraft`, `ChatCardsDraft`) represent form-level data shapes that intentionally differ from API entity types: e.g.`ChatSecret` lacks `plaintext` — that field only appears on `ChatSecretRevealed` after reveal.
+The draft carries `plaintext` and `revealsIn` for pre-commit editing without leaking the secret via the API schema.

 ---

 ## 3. Layered Implementation